ASD-Blueprint/desktop.gov.au/blueprint/abac/conditional-access-policies.md

   * Grant
     * Block access: `No`
     * Grant access: `Yes`
-    * Require multi-factor authentication: `False `
+    * Require multi-factor authentication: `True `
     * Require device to be marked as compliant: `False`
     * Require Hybrid Azure AD joined device: `False`
     * Require approved client app: `False`
     * Require app protection policy: `False`
     * Require password change: `False`
     * Terms of Use: `False`
-    * Require all the selected controls: `No`
+    * Require all the selected controls: `Yes`
-    * Require one of the selected controls: `Yes`
+    * Require one of the selected controls: `No`
 * Session
   * Use app enforced restrictions: `N/A`
   * Use Conditional Access App Control: `False`
   * Sign-in frequency: `False`
   * Persistent browser session: `False`
 * Enable policy: `On`

-## GRANT - Mobile Device Access
+## GRANT - iOS Device Access

-Grants access to managed mobile devices that are enrolled and compliant in Intune.
+Grants access to managed iOS devices that are enrolled and compliant in Intune.
 An approved Microsoft app is required.

-* Name: `GRANT – Mobile Device Access`
+* Name: `GRANT – iOS Device Access`
 * Assignments
   * Users and groups
     * Include: `All users`